-To outline the roles and responsibilities of Volunteer Clinical Faculty participating in the undergraduate medical education program.
+To outline the roles and responsibilities of Volunteer Clinical Professors participating in the undergraduate medical education program.

 The UCSF School of Medicine endeavors to expose students to the practice of medicine in many different settings and in many different types of care delivery systems.
 In addition, it is desirable to ensure that we have sufficient faculty preceptors so that students have a sufficient amount of individualized attention to achieve their learning goals in the clinical arena.
 To accomplish these goals, the Office of Medical Education endeavors to recruit, train and support community based physicians to participate in the education of our medical students.

 Volunteer Clinical Professor: Community based professor who is not paid by UCSF and participate in the education of medical students and residents.

 APM 279: The University of California section of the Academic Personnel Manual that refers to the policies and procedures for faculty appointments for Volunteer Clinical Professor.

 Volunteer Clinical Professor Series: The academic appointment series appropriate for Volunteer Clinical Professors.